Have a Question?

-Westminster currently enrolls 970 students—260 in Middle School and 710 in Upper School.
-Our average class size is 17.3, and our teacher/student ratio is 1 to 11.2.
+Westminster currently enrolls 945 students.
+Our average class size is 16, and our student/teacher ratio is 11:1.

 Is Westminster accredited?

-Yes, Westminster is accredited by the Independent Schools Association of the Central States (ISACS).
-We maintain membership with the Independent Schools of St. Louis (ISSL), Christian Schools Association of St. Louis (CSASL), and The College Board.
+Yes, Westminster Christian Academy is accredited by Cognia and the Independent Schools Association of the Central States (ISACS).
+Westminster is a member of the Council on Educational Standards & Accountability (CESA), Independent Schools of St. Louis, Christian Schools Association of St. Louis, and Christian Schools International.

 How diverse is the student body?